 Probate is the process of the courts formally accepting your will.
 Most estates in Ontario require probate.
 However, there are a few exceptions - for example, if you don’t own real estate or property.

-In Ontario, probate fees are not required if the estate is under $1000.
-For estates larger than $1000, Ontario uses an increasing scale based on the size of the estate.
+- If the estate is worth more than $1,000, Ontario uses an increasing scale based on the size of the estate.

 Other Common Questions About Making Wills in Ontario